ADVRHumanoids/rtt_coman/README.md

 rtt_coman
 =========

-This package implements an OROCOS component for communicating with the COMAN Robot through the Robolli library.
+This package implements an OROCOS component for communicating with the COMAN Robot through the Robolli library (IMPORTANT: libyaml 0.5.1-1 compatible ONLY!).

 How it works:
 -------------